prodigy2m/Parse-Server-with-RocksDB-on-Digital-Ocean/README.md

+# NOT WORKING YET - DO NOT USE!!!

-# Digital Ocean - Parse Server Setup Automation (Parse Server, Parse Dashboard, MongoDb, SSL license, HTTPS Access, NGINX HTTP Server)
+# Digital Ocean + Parse Server =  Go Prototype

+[logo]: https://github.com/prodigy2m/Parse-Server-with-RocksDB-on-Digital-Ocean/blob/master/digitalocean-logo.jpg "Digital Ocean" + [logo]: https://github.com/prodigy2m/Parse-Server-with-RocksDB-on-Digital-Ocean/blob/master/Parse-Logo.png "Parse Logo" = PROTOTYPE HEAVEN

+Works with smallest Digital Ocean plans.
+All you need to do is follow simple step-by-step instructions.

+Note: I am not affiliated with DigitalOcean, or Facebook.
+This code is free of charge.
+I only made it for you to install the server faster and start being creating.

+### What you get with this install
 - Parse Server
+- Parse Dashboard
+- Mongo Db with Rocks Db Engine (up to 50x performance improvement)
+- NGINX (http server)
+- SSL License
+- HTTPS Access

+- Parse Server
 -- Parse Details: https://parse.com/
 -- Parse GitHub: https://parseplatform.github.io/

-## Digital Ocean + Parse Server =  Go Prototype faster

-Works with smallest Digital Ocean plans.
-You need to follow the instructions.
-Simple steps.

 ### Prerequisites